azarketa/Thermodynamics-theoretical-pills/source/23_Useful_work_reversibility_2nd_law_efficiency.md

 Hence, $W_u$ represents the **effective mechanical energy** that remains available for use once the environmental pressure effects are discounted.

-:::{admonition} Note: boundary work in open systems
+:::{note} Note: boundary work in open systems
-:class: note, dropdown
+:class: dropdown
 In **open systems**, where mass crosses the control surface, the concept of boundary work appears implicitly as **flow work**, defined per unit mass as $p v$.
 Each fluid element must “push” the surrounding fluid as it enters or leaves the control volume, and this mechanical effect is already included in the **enthalpy** term $h = u + p v$.
 Thus, the distinction between **total** and **useful** work remains valid — but it is embedded within the definition of enthalpy rather than appearing explicitly as $p_0(V_2 - V_1)$.